• Home

 Heat Lamp

 A heat lamp is another valuable tool for thawing frozen pipes, particularly in enclosed spaces such as cabinets or small areas.
-Position the heat lamp near the frozen pipe but make sure that it is a safe distance away to prevent any damage.
-The heat from the lamp will gradually warm the frozen pipe, allowing the ice to melt.
-Remember to use an appropriate wattage bulb for the heat lamp and keep flammable materials away from it.
+Position the heat lamp near the frozen pipe, but ensure it is a safe distance away to prevent any damage.
+The heat from the light will gradually warm the frozen pipe, allowing the ice to melt.
+Use an appropriate wattage bulb for the heat lamp and avoid flammable materials.

 Plumbing Snake or Cable Auger